Three key figures for March 2021:

 The monthly price change of a property in Scotland

-The UK average house price was £231,855 which was an increase of 2.1 per cent on March 2019 and a decrease of 0.2 per cent on the previous month.
+The UK average house price was £256,405 which was an increase of 10.2 per cent on March 2020 and 1.8 per cent o Jn the previous month.

-This compares with an increase of 1.4 per cent in England, 2.3 per cent in Wales, and an increase of 11.1 per cent in Northern Ireland (Quarter 1 – 2020 compared with quarter in previous year).
+The volume of residential sales in Scotland in January 2021 was 7,562, an increase of 10.2 per cent on the original provisional estimate for January 2020.
+This compares with increases of 5.7 per cent in England, and 11.0 per cent in Wales, and 41.8 per cent in Northern Ireland (Quarter 1 – 2021 compared with the same quarter in the previous year).

-In March 2020, the highest-priced area to purchase a property was City of Edinburgh, where the average price was £270,111.
+In March 2021, the highest-priced area to purchase a property was City of Edinburgh, where the average price was £285,867.
+In contrast, the lowest-priced area to purchase a property was East Ayrshire, where the average price was £104,336.

 Further information on HPI Scotland by local authority, property type, first time buyers and cash sales can be found in the latest HPI Scotland publication.